How to form a Florida LLC

 Name and Address of Registered Agent

-- Prior lesson: We recommend reading Florida Registered Agent before you complete this section.
+- Prior lesson: We recommend reading Is a Registered Agent a Member of an LLC?

 If you or someone you know is the Registered Agent:

 - Business to serve as RA: Leave this blank.

 - Address: Enter the person’s name.
 Remember, this address can’t be a PO Box.